Megan Washington: 2020–2024: Batflowers and Hot Fuss

 Washington's album Batflowers was released on 28 August 2020, which reached the ARIA Albums Chart top 30.
-Joseph Earp of Junkee observed, "It is a breathless album, like the entirety of Washington's career condensed into one multi-coloured burst; a magnum opus, torn from somewhere very precious and important."
+Joseph Earp of Junkee observed, "It is a breathless album, like the entirety of Washington's career condensed into one multi-coloured burst; a magnum opus, torn from somewhere very precious and important".
 At the 2020 ARIA Music Awards it won Best Cover Art, it was also nominated for the 2020 Australian Music Prize, and for the Reader's Award at the 2021 Rolling Stone Australia Awards The fifth single, "Batflowers" (August), was listed in the Top 40 Vanda & Young Global songwriting competition.

 Russh launched the Live at The Tivoli series which was recorded at Washington's shows in September 2020 where The Australian noted of her voice: "That jaw dropping instrument in her throat was enough to send everyone off on a high".
 In early 2021, Washington released a cover of Powderfinger's "My Happiness" as a promotional advertisement for Brisbane, Australia.
 In 2022 she performed her EP Insomnia at Sydney Festival a decade on from the original performance.

-In December 2022, Washington released Hot Fuss, a covers album offering the singer's take on The Killers' 2004 album of the same name.
+In December 2022, Washington released Hot Fuss, a cover versions studio album of her renditions of the Killers' 2004 album of the same name.
+With Ben Lee she appeared as a contestant-performer on RocKwiz in March 2023; she performed her 2020 album track "Lazarus Drug" (solo) and a duet with Lee on "Stars Are Blind" as cover version of Paris Hilton's 2006 song.
+Washington and symphony orchestras in Tasmania, Sydney and Melbourne performed together in January and February 2024.
+"Lazarus Drug" was adapted and played during the final scene of "The Sign", a 28-minute episode of Bluey broadcast in April 2024.

+Washington made a turn to film screenwriting by co-writing the screenplay (along with her husband Nick Waterman, who also served as director) to the 2024 drama How to Make Gravy, adapted from the song of the same name by Paul Kelly.
+Washington also played a supporting role in the film and made contributions to the film's soundtrack, with one of the contributions, "Fine", winning Washington the AACTA Award for Best Original Song.

+2025: GEM

+In June 2025, Washington released "Kidding", the second single from her fifth studio album Gem, scheduled for release on 8 August 2025.